FOOD ANALYSIS AND QUALITY CONTROL - 2023/4

-- To examine in detail the principles of the standard biochemical and the most modern spectroscopic and chromatographic techniques used for food analysis
+- Examine in detail the principles of the standard biochemical, spectroscopic and chromatographic techniques used in food analysis

-- To examine critically the advantages and disadvantages of techniques applied to the analysis of food components and the results obtained
+- Examine critically the advantages and disadvantages of techniques applied to the analysis of food components and the results obtained, including sustainability aspects

-- To assess the results obtained in terms of the regulations related to selected food products
+- Assess the results obtained in terms of the EU regulations related to selected food products

-- To consolidate learning in a case study applicable to the food industry
+- Consolidate learning in a case study applicable to industry while developing employability skills

 C - Cognitive/analytical